 At Keller Legal Services, our debt division attorneys can help you with unfair debt division and fight for your rights aggressively.
-We work closely with our clients in matters related to debt division in divorce, and ensure that you are not saddled with debt that wasn’t yours in the first place.
-We come up with innovative solutions for negotiating a settlement that not only ensures your financial best interest, but is also fair and protects your future.
+We work closely with our clients in matters related to debt division in divorce and ensure that you are not saddled with debt that wasn’t yours in the first place.
+We come up with innovative solutions for negotiating a settlement that not only ensures your financial best interest but is also fair and protects your future.

-A debt division attorney from Keller Legal Services can help you understand which of your debts are separate and marital, and whether you are liable to pay them.
+A debt division attorney from Keller Legal Services can help you understand which of your debts are separate and marital and whether you are liable to pay them.
 The following are some forms of debt commonly divided in divorce cases.

 One of the recommended steps to take when you decide to get a divorce is to close any joint accounts shared between you and your spouse.
 This will save you from incurring any unnecessary debt under that joint account, which can have a negative impact on your credit rating.

-The outcome of the division of debt can have a profound effect on your life after divorce.
+The outcome of the division of debt in Illinois can have a profound effect on your life after divorce.
 Deciding which party should be held accountable for settling debts is rarely straightforward, and the court procedure for making these decisions often yields less than ideal conclusions.
 Whether you are going through a collaborative divorce, facing a high net worth divorce, or pursuing legal separation, you need a reliable and experienced attorney to evaluate your case and effectively negotiate on your behalf in order to secure your future.